LilyYC/Intro-to-Neural-Network/README.md

-3. ML models[Problems related to Supervised Learning] Models
+3. ML models [Problems related to Supervised Learning]
   - Linear Regression:
       - Can be formulated as an optimization problem,
       - can be solved